Registration requirements for patent attorneys and trade marks attorneys

 The Board has issued the following guidelines on employment requirements for patent attorneys.
 These guidelines are intended to provide an explanation of the required experience and the process by which it is assessed.

 The Board does not register patent attorneys; that function is the responsibility of the Designated Manager under the provisions of Section 200A of the Patents Act 1990.
-The Designated Manager is appointed by the Secretary of the Department of Industry, Innovation and Science.
+The Designated Manager is appointed by the Secretary of the Department of Industry, Science, Energy and Resources.

-Currently, the Designated Manager is the Director General of IP Australia, Patricia Kelly.
+Currently, the Designated Manager is the Director General of IP Australia, Mr Michael Schwager.

 The broad process is that a person seeking registration obtains a statement of skill and provides it to the Designated Manager as part of the evidence required for registration.